TheJacksonLaboratory/microbiome-workshop-2019/_posts/bash_lesson.markdown

 > Challenge 2.3: Add a new line to your document: "Violets are blue"<br>
 > Challenge 2.4: Try saving the document, closing it, and re-opening it.<br>
-> Challenge 2.5: Create a second file called 'text_file2' that contains the rest of our poem:<br>
+> Challenge 2.5: Using any method you'd like, create a second file called 'text_file2' that contains the rest of our poem:<br>
 >> There are trillions of bacteria<br>
 >> Living on you!<br>

-For more information on using nano, see the Nano [online documentation][nano-homepage].
 <br>
 <br>

 ----------------------------------
 # 3. Running commands and managing output<a name="header3"></a>

+As mentioned above, Bash gives you access to dozens of small programs that are very useful for dealing with text files.
+A few examples are:

+`grep`
+grep lets you perform searches on your text files.
+For example:

+{% highlight bash %}

+{% endhighlight %}

 stderr
 stdout